Jopay

-Diofanny Jane Paguia-Zamora (born January 3, 1983, in Manila, Philippines), known professionally as Jopay ([ˈdʒopaɪ]) is a Filipina singer, dancer and actress.
+Diofanny Jane Paguia-Zamora (born January 3, 1983, in Manila, Philippines), known professionally as Jopay ([ˈdʒopaɪ]) is a Filipino singer, dancer and actress.
 She is a former Senior Member and original member of Sexbomb Singers, with Rochelle Pangilinan, Evette Pabalan, Weng Ibarra, Izzy Trazona-Aragon and Monic Icban of the SexBomb Girls.
-Jopáy is also a cousin of singer-actress Nadine Lustre.
+Jopay is also a cousin of singer-actress Nadine Lustre.
 A song entitled "Jopay" (composed and sang by Mayonnaise) was written about her.
-She is married to Joshua Zamora, a former and original member of the dance troupe Maneuvers.